open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

     * Ruby language changes
     * Instrumented library changes

-If you do not have the capacity to maintain the instrumentation library, please consider contributing to the OpenTelemetry Ruby project in other ways, or consider creating a separate project for the instrumentation library.
+If you do not have the capacity to maintain the instrumentation library, please consider contributing to the OpenTelemetry Ruby project in other ways or consider creating a separate project for the instrumentation library.

 > :warning: Libraries that do not meet these requirements may be removed from the project at any time at the discretion of OpenTelemetry Ruby Contrib Maintainers.

-## Contributing a New Instrumentation Library
+## Contributing a new instrumentation library

 Our long-term goal is to provide instrumentation for all popular Ruby libraries.
-Ideally we would like to have first-party instrumentation for all libraries maintained by the Gem authors to ensure compatability with upstream gems, however in many cases this is not possible.
+Ideally, we would like to have first-party instrumentation for all libraries maintained by the gem's authors to ensure compatibility with upstream gems.
+However, in many cases this is not possible.

-For this reason we welcome contributions of new instrumentation libraries that cannot be maintained by the original gem authors as first party instrumentations.
+For this reason, we welcome contributions of new instrumentation libraries that cannot be maintained by the original gem authors as first-party instrumentation.

 The following steps are required to contribute a new instrumentation library:

 1. Generate an instrumentation gem skeleton
-2. Implement the instrumentation library including comprehensive automated tests
+2. Implement the instrumentation library, including comprehensive automated tests
-3. Add the instrumentation library to the appropriate CI workflow
+3. Add the instrumentation library to the appropriate CI workflows
 4. Include documentation for your instrumentation
-    * Document all instrumentation-specific configuration options in the `README.md` and `yardoc` comments
+    * Document all instrumentation-specific configuration options in the `README.md` and `yardoc` class comments
     * Document all semantic conventions used by the instrumentation in the `README.md`
     * Provide executable examples in an `examples` directory
 5. Submit a pull request

-## Generate the Gem
+## Generate the gem

 This repository contains a script to generate a new instrumentation library.